 Here are our recommendations: the first one is the go-to if you have the budget, while the second one offers good value for money.

 Life Line Organic Ocean Kelp Dog Supplement

 The World’s finest quality kelp, ecologically and sustainably harvested from the pure, unpolluted, remote reaches of northern Iceland.
-Processed at low temperature using geothermal heat.
-Certified 100% Organic by the USDA. it is available as 8-Ounce, 1.5-Pound, 5-Pound, 10-Pound and 20-Pound pouches.
+Processed at low temperatures using geothermal heat.
+Certified 100% Organic by the USDA. it is available as 8-Ounce, 1.5-Pound, 5-Pound, 10-Pound, and 20-Pound pouches.